LogtalkDotOrg/logtalk3/manuals/sources/tutorial/attributes.rst

    :- end_category.

-The alternative, opting for storing the attributes on *this*, is
+The alternative, opting to store the attributes on *this*, is
-similar: just delete the uses of the ``(::)/1`` control structure from the code above.
+similar: just delete the ``(::)/1`` operator from the code above.

 We have two new directives, :ref:`directives_category_1_4` and :ref:`directives_end_category_0`, that encapsulate the category code.
-If needed, we can put the predicates directives inside a protocol that will be implemented by the category:
+If needed, we can put the predicate directives inside a protocol that will be implemented by the category:

 ::